TimmyAA/go-bitbucket/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TeamsUsernamePermissionsRepositoriesGet**
-> PaginatedRepositoryPermissions TeamsUsernamePermissionsRepositoriesGet(ctx, username, optional)
+> PaginatedRepositoryPermissions TeamsUsernamePermissionsRepositoriesGet(ctx, username, q, sort)

 Returns an object for each repository permission for all of a team’s repositories.
 If the username URL parameter refers to a user account instead of a team account, an object containing the repository permissions of all the username's repositories will be returned.
 Permissions returned are effective permissions — the highest level of permission the user has.
 This does not include public repositories that users are not granted any specific permission in, and does not distinguish between direct and indirect privileges.
 Only users with admin permission for the team may access this resource.
 Permissions can be:  * `admin` * `write` * `read`  Example:  ``` $ curl https://api.bitbucket.org/2.0/teams/atlassian_tutorial/permissions/repositories  {   \"pagelen\": 10,   \"values\": [     {       \"type\": \"repository_permission\",       \"user\": {         \"type\": \"user\",         \"username\": \"evzijst\",         \"display_name\": \"Erik van Zijst\",         \"uuid\": \"{d301aafa-d676-4ee0-88be-962be7417567}\"       },       \"repository\": {         \"type\": \"repository\",         \"name\": \"geordi\",         \"full_name\": \"bitbucket/geordi\",         \"uuid\": \"{85d08b4e-571d-44e9-a507-fa476535aa98}\"       },       \"permission\": \"admin\"     },     {       \"type\": \"repository_permission\",       \"user\": {         \"type\": \"user\",         \"username\": \"seanaty\",         \"display_name\": \"Sean Conaty\",         \"uuid\": \"{504c3b62-8120-4f0c-a7bc-87800b9d6f70}\"       },       \"repository\": {         \"type\": \"repository\",         \"name\": \"geordi\",         \"full_name\": \"bitbucket/geordi\",         \"uuid\": \"{85d08b4e-571d-44e9-a507-fa476535aa98}\"       },       \"permission\": \"write\"     }   ],   \"page\": 1,   \"size\": 2 } ```  Results may be further [filtered or sorted](../../../../meta/filtering) by repository, user, or permission by adding the following query string parameters:  * `q=repository.name=\"geordi\"` or `q=permission>\"read\"` * `sort=user.display_name`  Note that the query parameter values need to be URL escaped so that `=` would become `%3D`.